An ankle sprain is a partial or full tear of the strong bands of tissue that connect the ankle bones.

 - Stepping on an uneven surface or in a hole

 - Taking an awkward step when running, jumping, or stepping up or down

-- Having your ankle roll over when playing sports or exercising—inversion of the foot
+- Rolling onto the ankle when playing sports or exercising

 - Pain, swelling, and bruising around the ankle